-Shellabarger, a Republican, was the representative for Ohio's 7th congressional district from 1871 to 1873.
+Shellabarger was the representative for Ohio’s 7th congressional district and was a Republican.
+He served from 1871 to 1873.

 From Jul 1861 to Mar 1873, Shellabarger missed 805 of 2,485 roll call votes, which is 32.4%.
 This is worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.